Table of Contents

 Academic journals in 2025 will see a significant increase in interdisciplinary and convergent research.
 Issues like climate change, healthcare innovation, and sustainable development require collaborative solutions that span multiple fields.
 This shift has led to more journals specifically designed to publish cross-disciplinary research.

-Highlights of This Trend:
+Highlights of this trend:

 - Hybrid Journals: Many journals now welcome interdisciplinary submissions that don’t fit into traditional disciplinary boundaries, creating new spaces for collaborative research.